 How Design Thinking is Transforming Businesses Through Technology

+Today’s most successful companies understand the imperative to put consumers at the center of their business.
+But not all know how to turn customer-centricity into a competitive advantage.
 Rackspace, with partners Microsoft, Sitecore and SapientRazorfish, recently held a breakfast briefing in Hong Kong for chief marketing officers to share insights on how design thinking generates business success and helps to bring to market products and service experiences that deliver on consumer needs.
 It’s clear that design thinking is rapidly becoming the mindset of choice for innovative businesses who want to engage, understand and co-create with their customers.

 What is design thinking?